ec5158/New-York-Crash-Data-Analysis/README.md

 - [X] Program can read in CSV file
 - [X] Program can create CSV with subsection of data from original CSV file based on year and/or month
+- [X] Program can perform basic data cleaning of data received

 ### Works in Progress:
 - [ ] More Testing
 - [ ] Documentation